8086-DAC-Project-Team/python-image-project/README.md

 **Purpose:**
 - Highlight digit structure
-- Simplify image features for easier classification by the CNN model
+- Simplify image features for easier classification by the CNN model.

 ---